global-asp/asp-source/en/0273_sizwes-smile.md

 the house with the precious, warm smile.
 A bent old man opened the door.
-“Oh, no!
+"Oh, no!
 You can't come inside.
-You're all wet!” he told the dog.
+You're all wet!" he told the dog.
 But right away, the smile beamed up at the old man.

 ##
 The old man stood a little straighter.
-“Eish,” he said, “Who cares if it's raining?
-Let's go for a walk, boy!”
+"Eish," he said, "Who cares if it's raining?
+Let's go for a walk, boy!"
 And off they went, splashing in the puddles.
 There, at the zebra crossing, stood